IIn memory of Pope Francis

 Patriarch Pizzaballa (REUTERS)

-On October 7, terrorists at the behest of Hamas carried out a massacre in southern Israel, killing around 1,200 people and abducting around 240 people into the Gaza Strip.
-The Israeli army then declared itself at "war" and responded with massive air strikes; later, Israeli troops also carried out ground operations in the Gaza Strip.
-The humanitarian situation there is precarious: there is a shortage of food, water, and medicine, and aid deliveries are slow to arrive.
+On October 7, terrorists, acting on orders from Hamas, carried out a massacre in southern Israel, killing approximately 1,200 people and abducting around 240 people to the Gaza Strip.
+In response, the Israeli army declared a state of "war" and launched massive airstrikes; this was later followed by ground operations by Israeli troops in Gaza.
+The humanitarian situation there is precarious: there are shortages of food, water, and medicine, and aid deliveries are slow to arrive.
 Civilian facilities and hospitals have also been hit in the fighting.

 (vatican news/kna/diverse - sst)

-According to Prime Minister Benjamin Netanyahu, Israel's planned new offensive in Gaza aims to force the coastal strip's residents to relocate to other countries.
-One target country could be South Sudan.
-Media reports and high-level contacts between Israel and South Sudan fuel suspicions that relocation to the East African country is being prepared.
+According to Prime Minister Benjamin Netanyahu, Israel's planned new offensive in Gaza aims to force the residents of the coastal strip to relocate to other countries.
+South Sudan could be one of the destinations.
+Media reports and high-level contacts between Israel and South Sudan fuel suspicions that a resettlement to the East African country is being prepared.

-The Israeli army controls the borders of the Gaza Strip and has not yet allowed anyone to leave.
+The Israeli army controls the borders of the Gaza Strip and has so far not allowed anyone to leave.
 This could change after the planned siege of Gaza City, Netanyahu told the Israeli broadcaster i24News.
-The army will allow civilians to leave the combat zone in Gaza "and the territory in general if they wish."
+The army will allow civilians to leave the combat zone in Gaza "and the territory in general, if they want to."
 Israel is not expelling people, "but we are allowing them to leave."

 In the spring, US President Trump proposed the mass deportation of the two million residents of the Gaza Strip to other countries so that Gaza could be rebuilt as the "Riviera of the Middle East."
-Netanyahu supported the proposal; right-wing extremist ministers in his government are calling for the expulsion of the Palestinians and the annexation of the Gaza Strip.
-Arab neighbors such as Egypt and Jordan rejected Trump's demand that they accept displaced Gazans.
+Netanyahu endorsed the proposal; far-right ministers in his government are calling for the expulsion of the Palestinians and the annexation of the Gaza Strip.
+Arab neighbors such as Egypt and Jordan rejected Trump's demand that they accept displaced people from Gaza.

-The UN and human rights organizations say Trump and Netanyahu's Gaza plan amounts to ethnic cleansing and a violation of international law.
-If Israel destroys the Gaza Strip to the point where no one can live there and then talks about voluntary departure, that won't convince anyone, said Middle East expert Dan Perry on i24News.
-However, he believes a poor country like South Sudan could be persuaded to accept Palestinians with American money and Israeli support.
+The UN and human rights organizations say that Trump and Netanyahu's Gaza plan amounts to ethnic cleansing and a violation of international law.
+If Israel destroys the Gaza Strip to such an extent that no one can live there anymore, and then talks about voluntary departure, that won't convince anyone, Middle East expert Dan Perry told i24News.
+However, he believes that a poor country like South Sudan could be persuaded to accept Palestinians with American money and Israeli support.

-South Sudan, a country of 13 million inhabitants, achieved its independence from its northern neighbor Sudan in 2011 and is one of the poorest countries in the world.
-According to the AFP news agency, the government in the capital Juba has now confirmed that Israeli Deputy Foreign Minister Sharren Haskel visited South Sudan in recent days.
-Haskel is the highest-ranking Israeli government politician to have held talks in Juba so far.
-South Sudan's Foreign Minister Semaya Kunda had previously met with Netanyahu in Israel.
+South Sudan, a country of 13 million inhabitants, gained its independence from its northern neighbor Sudan in 2011 and is one of the poorest countries in the world.
+The government in the capital, Juba, has now confirmed, according to the AFP news agency, that Israeli Deputy Foreign Minister Sharren Haskel visited South Sudan in recent days.
+Haskel is the highest-ranking Israeli government official to have held talks in Juba.
+Previously, South Sudanese Foreign Minister Semaya Kunda had met with Netanyahu in Israel.

-Egypt is also working with Qatar on a new ceasefire proposal in Gaza to prevent the planned Israeli offensive.
-Egyptian Foreign Minister Badr Abdelatty said a 60-day ceasefire is planned, including the release of some of the 20 surviving Hamas hostages.
-A Hamas delegation has expressed strong interest in a ceasefire, Egyptian television reported.
+Egypt is also working with Qatar on a new proposal for a ceasefire in Gaza in an attempt to prevent the planned Israeli offensive.
+Egyptian Foreign Minister Badr Abdelatty said the proposal envisions a 60-day truce with the release of some of the 20 remaining Hamas hostages.
+Egyptian television reported that a Hamas delegation had signaled strong interest in a cessation of hostilities.

-The US and Israel had recently distanced themselves from a phased release of the hostages and called for a ceasefire with the return of all living hostages and the bodies of 30 dead abductees at once.
+The US and Israel had recently distanced themselves from a phased release of the hostages and demanded a ceasefire with the return of all living hostages and the bodies of 30 dead hostages in one fell swoop.

 N-🥶

-möRivera as quickly as possible for his expansion of Greater Israel.
-The government of Gaza is interested in peace.
+möHe wants a river as quickly as possible for his expansion of Greater Israel.
+The Gaza government is interested in peace.

 Terrorists of the KA,T_Z gang